 Just by clicking the first button, you can see the categories of groceries they have: fresh food that includes baked goods, eggs, fish and poultry; groceries like canned food, cereals and all the things you need for cooking; baby products; beverages; household items, and many more.

 You can choose when you want the goods to be delivered from their daily delivery time slots.
 You are allowed to book as far as three weeks in advance, so plan ahead.
 They cater to selected cities and towns within Klang valley and other states.
-If you would like to try it out, check if the service is available where you are by clicking here.
 The delivery charges depend on location and the time you select.

 Note that previously, you could pay when your groceries arrive for the home delivery service.
 You can no longer do that.
 You have to pay using a credit or debit card right after you check out your groceries when you order through the website.